amalon/tectonic-puzzle/docs/development.md

     are exported as `plate_$name.obj`.
   - "Plates by mantle segment": Contains linked plates grouped by mantle segment (possibly out of date).
-- "Stage": For rendering thumbnails of each exported part.
-  - "Cameras": Cameras for each part for rendering thumbnails.

 Generating High Resolution Models from Source